 When are Florida sales tax returns due?

-The Department of Revenue will determine a filing frequency based on the expected volume of annual sales, which will be monthly, quarterly, semiannually or annually.
+The Department of Revenue will determine a filing frequency based on the expected annual sales volume, which will be monthly, quarterly, semiannually, or annually.
 Generally, a business collecting over $12,000 annually in sales taxes will file monthly.

 Sales tax on purchases for resale

-Upon applying for a sales tax permit, the business will also receive a Florida Annual Resale Certificate for Sales Tax.
-This certificate will allow the business to buy or rent goods and services tax free, if that good or service is resold.
+Upon applying for a sales tax permit, the business will also receive a Florida Annual Resale Certificate for Sales Tax – Form DR-13 (also referred to as a sales tax exemption certificate).
+This certificate will allow the business to buy or rent goods and services tax-free if that good or service is resold.

-More details on collecting sales taxes is available from the Florida Department of Revenue.
+More details on collecting sales taxes are available from the Florida Department of Revenue.